-Kibbeh Bil Sanieh, or baked kibbeh, is an authentic popular Lebanese dish enjoyed all over the Middle East.
-It is made up of two layers of bulgur with a middle layer of ground beef, spices, and onions, and pine nuts perfectly placed on top.
-This is the healthier alternative to the well known fried kibbeh.
+Kibbeh Bl Sanieh is literary translated into kibbeh in an oven tray.
+It is made up of two layers of kibbeh with a layer of ground beef, spices, onions, and pine nuts sandwiched in between.
+This is the healthier alternative to the well-known fried kibbeh.

-Instead of making 30-50 shaped balls, we spread out the beef bulgur mixture in a pan, fill it with ground beef, and then top it with another layer of the bulgur and beef mixture.
+Instead of making 30-50 shaped balls, we spread out the beef bulgur mixture in a pan, fill it with ground beef.
+Then, top it with another layer of the bulgur and beef mixture.

 Serving up Kibbeh Bil Sanieh